Colt94/CSCE_313/README.md

 # CSCE_313
-My projects completed during the course of the class.
+My projects completed during the span of this course